redox-os/book/src/porting-applications.md

 """
 ```

-- The `package-name` after `package=` is where you will insert the Cargo package name of your program.
+- The `package-name` after `package=` is where you will insert the Cargo package name of your application.
-- The `--add-your-flag-here` will be replaced by the program flag.
+- The `--add-your-flag-here` will be replaced by the application flag.

 ### Cargo bins script example

-Some Rust programs use bins instead of packages to build, to build them you can use this script:
+Some Rust applications use bins instead of packages to build, to build them you can use this script:

 ```toml
 script = """